wp-plugins/nextgen-facebook/readme.txt

 Find out more...
 [What are Open Graph and Twitter Card Meta Tags?](http://surniaulula.com/2013/06/22/what-are-open-graph-and-twitter-card-meta-tags/)

-**Once installed and activated, NGFB Open Graph+ enhances your webpages immediately by adding Open Graph meta tags based on your existing content -- there's no need to configure any additional settings**.
+**Once installed and activated, NGFB Open Graph+ enhances your webpages immediately by adding Open Graph meta tags based on your content -- there's no need to configure any additional settings**.

 = Twitter Cards =